-Kamala Harris is the vice president-elect of the United States.
-A member of the Democratic Party, she will assume the office on 20 January 2021, alongside President-elect Joe Biden.
+Kamala Harris is the 49th and current vice president-elect of the United States.
+She assumed the office on 20 January 2021, alongside President-elect Joe Biden.
 Half-Indian, half-Jamaican, Harris is the first woman, the first Black person and the first Asian-American to be elected vice president.
 She has been serving as the junior US Senator from California since 2017.
 She serves on the Homeland Security & Governmental Affairs Committee, the Committee on the Judiciary, the Committee on the Budget, and the Select Committee on Intelligence.
 An associate of the Democratic Party, she is the first South Asian-American woman and the second African-American woman to serve as a USA senator in the nation’s entire history.
 During her extensive career as a politician, Kamala Harris has always tried to adopt measures that encourage social progressivism.
 For instance, as San Francisco’s district attorney, she steadfastly refused to seek the death penalty for a man accused of murdering a police officer as she is opposed to capital punishment.
 Kamala Harris is one of those few politicians whose mission is to reform the entire system from within rather than by crusading from the outside.
 Born to a Tamil Indian physician mother and a black Stanford University professor, she grew up in an inter-cultural home.
 Always interested in social justice, she went on to become a lawyer.
 Following a successful legal career, she ventured into politics.
 Kamala Harris was in the race for the Democratic nomination for President of the United States in the 2020 election, but later on opted out of the race, citing lack of funds.